martinvomacka/ESP8266_BME280_MQTT_DeepSleep/README.md

 - [x] Added OTA update feature - all credits to Erik H. Bakke and his [tutorial](https://www.bakke.online/index.php/2017/06/02/self-updating-ota-firmware-for-esp8266/) - please follow this link to undestand properly how to setup OTA (webserver to store .version and .bin files needed)
 - [x] Create interactive "web inital setup" - SoftAP portal for setup (SSID, WiFi password, MQTT server IP, MQTT topic, sleep time, OTA URL (optional))
   - [x] add switch or jumper to be able to enter this mode on demand (jumper/switch on - boot to SoftAP and publish setting website... turn off and get back to measuring and deep sleep cycles)
+- [ ] Implement secure method to post values on webpage instead of simple HTTP POST
 - [ ] Plan a design compact case to be able to print it on 3D printer

 ## Photos of used HW